aws-samples/amazon-cloudwatch-auto-alarms/README.md

 The solution allows you to specify a wildcard for a dimension value in order to create CloudWatch alarms for all dimension values.
 This is particularly useful for creating alarms for all partitions and drives on a system or where the value of a dimension is not known or can vary across EC2 instances.

-For example, the CloudWatch agent publishes the `disk_used_percent` metric for disks attached to an EC2 instance.
+For example, the CloudWatch agent publishes the `disk_used_percent` metric for disks attached to a Linux EC2 instance.
 The dimensions for this metric for Amazon Linux are `device name`, `fstype`, and `path`.

 The alarm tag for this metric is hardcoded in the `default_alarms` python dictionary in `cw_auto_alarms.py` to create an alarm for the root volume whose default dimensions and values are: